DIGITAL DENTAL X RAYS

 Types of digital dental x-rays

-Panoramic (Panorex) X-rays requires a machine that rotates around the head and shows the entire mouth, including all the teeth in the upper and lower arch, in one digital image.
-Panoramic X-rays allow treatment planning for dental implants, able to detect impacted wisdom teeth and jaw problems and also diagnose bony tumours and cysts.
+Panoramic (Panorex) X rays requires a machine that rotates around the head and shows the entire mouth, including all the teeth in the upper and lower arch, in one digital image.
+Pan X-rays allow treatment planning for dental implants, able to detect impacted wisdom teeth and jaw problems and also diagnose bony tumours and cysts.

-Cephalometric x-ray shows the entire head and helps examine teeth in relation to a patient’s jaw and a person's facial profile.
-Invisalign orthodontic treatment requires cephalometric x-ray during treatment planning.
+Cephalometric x ray shows the entire head and helps examine teeth in relation to a patient’s jaw and a person's facial profile.
+Invisalign orthodontic treatment requires a ceph x ray during treatment planning.

-Cone beam computerized tomography (CBCT) shows the body’s interior structures as a 3D-dimensional image.
-CBCT — often performed in a hospital or imaging center and is used to identify facial bone problems, such as tumours or fractures.
-CBCT scans also used to evaluate bone density for dental implant placement.
+Cone beam computerized tomography (cone beam CT is also known as cone beam dental x ray) shows the facial structures as a 3D-dimensional image.
+Cone beam dental x ray — often performed in a dental office or medical imaging center and is used to identify facial bone problems, such as tumours or fractures.
+Cone beam dental x ray images also used to evaluate bone density for dental implant placement.

 At our Burlington dentist office, we only use digital x-rays.
 Our latest equipment allows us to provide you with the best that dentistry technology has to offer and minimize unnecessary exposure.

 Radiation exposure levels measured in a millisievert (mSv).
-During our dental exam you can expect 0.038 Msv from a Bitewing X-rays, and 0.150 from a full mouth PAN x-ray.
+During our dental exam, you can expect 0.038 Msv from a Bitewing x ray beam, and 0.150 from a full mouth Panoramic x ray.
 It is hard to give those numbers any meaning without comparing it to other types of x-rays:

 Chest X-ray - .080